 4. Don’t fill your house with holiday treats.

 Instead, stock up on true holiday goodies like Clementines, pomegranates, pistachios, walnuts, and cinnamon-spice tea.
-Place traditional temptations (cookies, candies, sugary nuts, and fudge) far back in the pantry or in the freezer and pull them out only on special occasions.
+Place traditional temptations (cookies, candies, sugary nuts, and fudge) far back in the pantry or the freezer and pull them out only on special occasions.
 If you leave them in plain sight, you’ll nibble on them often.

 5. Skip the brown appetizers